aws-samples/improve-employee-productivity-using-genai/README.md

    The deployment can take anywhere from 15-30 mins, please be aware that if you don't interact with AWS CloudShell for more than 20 minutes, your CloudShell environment will be deleted.
 It's recommended that you have a second CloudShell tab open and you run some commands once every 10 mins to avoid the automatically shutdown.

+   > **Note**: If this command fails due to CloudShell out of memory, please just re-run the `--frontend` command again and it should work.

    Once the deployment has completed, you'll be displayed with the CloudFront URL, username and temporary password to access the solution.
 Please check the [Post Deployment section](#post-deployment-steps-%EF%B8%8F)